remix-run/remix/docs/future/vite.md

 <docs-info>Any existing side-effect imports of CSS files in your Remix application will work in Vite without any code changes.</docs-info>

-Rather than [migrating regular CSS imports to use Vite's explicit `.css?url` import syntax][migrating-regular-css-imports-to-use-vite-s-explicit-css-url-import-syntax] — which requires either waiting for Vite v5.1.0 or running the [v5.1.0 beta][vite-5-1-0-beta] — you can instead convert them to side-effect imports.
+Rather than [migrating regular CSS imports to use Vite's explicit `.css?url` import syntax][add-url-to-regular-css-imports] — which requires either waiting for Vite v5.1.0 or running the [v5.1.0 beta][vite-5-1-0-beta] — you can instead convert them to side-effect imports (e.g. `import "./styles.css"`).
 You may even find that this approach is more convenient for you.

 During development, [Vite injects CSS side-effect imports into the page via JavaScript,][vite-css] and the Remix Vite plugin will inline imported CSS alongside your link tags to avoid a flash of unstyled content.
 In the production build, the Remix Vite plugin will automatically attach CSS files to the relevant routes.